mlabuda2/nf-tower-docs/docs/compute-envs/altair-grid-engine.md

 ---
-description: 'Step-by-step instructions to set up Slurm for Nextflow Tower.'
+description: 'Step-by-step instructions to set up Grid engine for Nextflow Tower.'
 ---

 ## Overview

-[Slurm](https://slurm.schedmd.com/overview.html) is an open source, fault-tolerant, and highly scalable cluster management and job scheduling system for large and small Linux clusters.
+[Altair Grid Engine](https://www.altair.com/grid-engine/) is a workload manager maintained by [Altair Engineering, Inc](https://www.altair.com).

-Tower streamlines the deployment of Nextflow pipelines into both cloud-based and on-prem Slurm clusters.
+Tower streamlines the deployment of Nextflow pipelines into both cloud-based and on-prem Grid Engine clusters.

 ## Requirements

-To launch pipelines into a **Slurm** cluster from Tower, the following requirements must be satisfied:
+To launch pipelines into a **Grid Engine** cluster from Tower, the following requirements must be satisfied:

 * The cluster should be reachable via an SSH connection using an SSH key.
 * The cluster should allow outbound connections to the Tower web service.